-We do not believe that provision of housing/ employment has to be provided exclusively within the JCS area.
+We do not believe that provision of housing/employment has to be provided exclusively within the JCS area.
 The 'travel to work area' for Cheltenham and Gloucester extends far into the rest of the county and beyond.
 There must therefore be a requirement for adjacent district councils in Stroud, Cotswolds and Forest of Dean to consider how they will respond to the required housing numbers.

-Given the recent decision in Nottingham where a local district was required to revise its numbers to contribute to the numbers required by the city, we believe that further work is required to create a c
+Given the recent decision in Nottingham where a local district was required to revise its numbers to contribute to the numbers required by the city, we believe that further work is required to create a consensus with adjacent councils as to what element of the JCS requirement will be satisfied from outside the JCS area itself.
+This must be concluded prior to the final document being published.